ultimate-research/ssbh_lib/README.md

 ## ssbh_lib_json
 A command-line tool for creating and editing SSBH binary data using JSON.
 The MeshEx and Adj formats are also supported.
 Drag a properly formatted JSON file onto the executable to create a binary file.
 Drag a supported file format onto the executable to create a JSON file.
 Byte arrays are encoded as hex strings for SSBH types.
 JSON files are text files, so they can be viewed and edited in any text editor such as [VSCode](https://code.visualstudio.com/).

-Sample output from a portion of an Hlpb file.
+Sample output from an Hlpb file.

 ```json
 {